Genentech/gReLU/CONTRIBUTING.md

 ```
    and start making changes.
 Never work on the main branch!

-2. Implement your changes on this branch.
+2. Implement your code changes on this branch.

 3. If you change or add any functions, modules and classes, don't forget to update or add docstrings to describe these changes.